Battling addiction and ready for treatment?

 Overall, fentanyl withdrawal symptoms are not usually life-threatening.
 However, withdrawal symptoms (including cravings during withdrawal) can often lead a user to return to fentanyl abuse.

 Even after having fentanyl out of their systems for a short time, returning to fentanyl use often leads to accidental overdose and death.

 Medical detox provides recovering fentanyl addicts with a safe, monitored way to taper their fentanyl use and avoid major relapse risks.
 Medical detox for fentanyl can occur at the inpatient or outpatient level, depending on your individual needs.

-During treatment for fentanyl addiction, a doctor may prescribe a medication to assist you.
-These prescription medications can be used to taper off fentanyl and lessen the withdrawal symptoms, help users avoid relapse or both.
+During treatment for fentanyl addiction, a doctor may prescribe specific medication to assist you.
+These prescription drugs can be used to taper off fentanyl, lessen the withdrawal symptoms, and help people avoid relapse.